UPennCBE544/2023.github.io/ProjectDescription.md

 - Mg and Ca containing (alumino)silicates naturally exist in mine waste tailings.
 The use of these tailings is considered an alternative avenue for mineralization because they are an inherently cost-effective feedstock that could generate revenue in addition to captuing CO<sub>2</sub>.
 The presence of Si adds complexity to the study due to the different Si coordination numbers.
 - When CO<sub>2</sub> is hydrated, it can undergo protonation/deprotonation through interaction with water to form charged intermediates depending on the solution pH.
 These species typically are HCO<sub>3</sub><sup>-</sup> and CO<sub>3</sub><sup>2-</sup>.
 This motivates us to study how these species interaction with mineral surfaces is differed from molecular CO<sub>2</sub>.
 - Therefore, we will be studying the chemistry of carbon mineralization and down the line understanding how that chemistry changes with respect to the many factors, such as cation, facet, presence of water, Si coordination, pH conditon, etc.
+-
-<a name='protocol'></a>
+<a name='MO'></a>

 ## Alkaline Oxide ##

 This is part one of the final project.
-In this part, you will be studying your assigned MgO (or CaO) surface with appropriate facet and termination.
+In this part, you will be studying your assigned MgO (or CaO) surface with appropriate facet and termination, including whether it is moisturized.

 ### Surface Facet (Cleavage Plane) ###